pjolson/MySuiteBlog/blog/post2.md

 ### Simple cell Highlighting example

 A CASE statement is not necessary to highlight data in a saved search.
-Highlight a single field value can be achieved by adding the field to your formula in this format:
+Highlighting a single field value can be achieved by adding the field to your formula in this format:

     '<p style="color: red;">'||{trandate}||''

-Adding this as a formula(text) field will simply write the Date field in <text style="color:red;">red</text>
+Adding this as a formula(text) field will simply write the Date field in red.

 ![output3](https://i.imgur.com/imgugg7.png "output3")